vispy/vispy/README.md

 Usage
 -----------------------

-Check the 'examples' directory for for some example code.
+Check the 'pygly/examples' directory for for some example code.

 Development
 -----------------------